Irshed-Hussain/Data-Structures-and-Algorithms-in-Java/graph_algorithms.md

 ### Applications of DFS ###
 ### *1. Finding Topological Order / Topological Sort* ###
-In a DAG, a topological order or topological sort is a sequence of all the vertices such that for every edge $u \rightarrow v$, $u$ appears before $v$ in the sequence.
-It is a linear ordering of vertices such that for every directed edge $u \rightarrow v$, vertex $u$ comes before vertex $v$ in the ordering.
+In a DAG, a topological order or topological sort is a sequence of all the vertices such that for every edge u -> v, u appears before v in the sequence.
+It is a linear ordering of vertices such that for every directed edge u -> v, vertex u comes before vertex v in the ordering.
 Applications of topological order includes task scheduling / dependency graph (find a valid execution order respecting dependencies), checking cycles in a graph (since we can only find topological ordering on a DAG, if topological order not possible, then there exist cycle in a directed graph).

 #### Algorithm ####
 - Maintain a *visited[]* array to track visited nodes